magicbuttonlabs/website/foundation-build-content.md

 **Stage names are canonical:** 01.
 Analyze · 02.
 Prototype · 03.
 Align.
 Used identically across all artifacts.
 Do not rename on one without the others.

+**Vocabulary overlap with the delivery framework (decision 2026-06-10, option a):** The site-wide delivery approach (`approach.html` / `approach-content.md`) uses the five-phase vocabulary **Analyze / Prototype / Iterate / Optimize / Handoff**.
+Foundation Build's three stages share two of those words by design — Foundation Build is effectively a compressed special case of the same motion (analyze, prototype, then align/hand over a validated starting point).
+Both vocabularies ship as-is; neither renames the other.
+Revisit only if buyer confusion surfaces.

 ---

 *Established: 2026-05-30.
 First page content file built to the Page Content Standard.
 Reference implementation for the three-block skeleton.
 Website side verified; web primer live; 2-pager side pending file availability (⚠️ markers).
 Backfilled with the web primer as a third artifact 2026-05-30.*